 discontinued

 Why We Like It: Though the fee for this card doesn’t come cheap, it offers a lot of bang for your buck.
-For example: earn 80,000 Membership Rewards points once making $8,000 in purchases in the first six months; up to $200 in statement credits per calendar year in baggage fees and more at one qualifying pre-selected airline; up to $100 in statement credits annually for purchases at Saks Fifth Avenue; access to the Global Lounge Collection®, the only credit card airport lounge access program that includes proprietary lounge locations around the world; and more.
+For example: earn 80,000 Membership Rewards points once making $8,000 in eligible purchases in the first six months; up to $200 in statement credits per calendar year in baggage fees and more at one qualifying pre-selected airline; up to $100 in statement credits annually for purchases at Saks Fifth Avenue; access to the Global Lounge Collection®, the only credit card airport lounge access program that includes proprietary lounge locations around the world; and more.
 Enrollment required for select benefits.
 American Express is a CardRatings advertiser.

-The Bonus: Earn 80,000 Membership Rewards points after you use your new card to make $8,000 in purchases in your first six months.
+The Bonus: Earn 80,000 Membership Rewards points after you use your new card to make $8,000 in eligible purchases in your first six months.

 The Annual fee: AnnualFees